The B2B and Consumer promotions definitive guide 2023

-- · Relevant information about B2B & B2C promotions types.
+- · Useful information on B2B & B2C promotions.

-- · Essential tips & tricks and key recommendations related to promotions and how to obtain key results on your promotions.
+- · Essential tips & tricks and key recommendations on promotions and how to get the best results.

-- · Free templates & resources on promotions.
+- · Free templates & resources for promotions.

 B2B purchases usually require a longer process and are typically based on metrics, and, in certain cases, brand trust.
-Some B2B decisions may need approvals from several departments and may have to deal with multiple stakeholders.
-Promotions can help speeding up the B2B decision making process.
+Some B2B decisions may need approval from several departments and commitment from multiple stakeholders.
+Promotions can help speed up the B2B decision making process.

 Trade-in or trade-up plans

-The main idea is that companies receive an incentive to return the products they are currently using and replace them with brand new promoted products.
-As a result, you will usually provide them with a discount for this exchange.
+This is where companies receive an incentive to return the products they are currently using and replace them with brand new promoted products.
+You will normally off a discount for this.

-- · Implement trade-ins for high-cost products: This type of promotion is commonly more attractive and useful with high-cost items.
+- · Implement trade-ins for high-cost products: This type of promotion is commonly more attractive and useful for high-cost items.